-We had recorded derivative liability in connection with the issuance of convertible debentures and warrants.
+We recorded derivative liability in connection with the issuance of convertible debentures and warrants.
 Change in fair value of derivative liabilities expense consisted of income or expense associated with the change in the fair value of derivative liabilities as a result of the application of ASC 815-40 to our financial statements.
-The variation in fair value of the derivative liabilities between measurement dates amounted to an increase of \$0 and \$5,467,711 during the three months ended March 31, 2012 and 2011, respectively.
+The variation in fair value of the derivative liabilities between measurement dates amounted to an increase (decrease) of \$(44,735) and \$13,062,181 during the six months ended June 30, 2012 and 2011, respectively.
+The variation in fair value of the derivative liabilities between measurement dates amounted to an increase (decrease) of \$(44,735) and \$7,594,470 during the three months ended June 30, 2012 and 2011, respectively.
 The increase/decrease in fair value of the derivative liabilities had been recognized as other expense/income.
-We no longer have derivative liability as of March 31, 2012 and December 31, 2011 as the down-round provision under the terms of the convertible debentures had expired 18 months after such issuance of the convertible debentures.
+The Company recorded derivative liabilities as a result of the issuance of the convertible debenture in May 2012 and will continue to recognize derivative liabilities until 18 months after such issuance pursuant to the terms of the convertible debentures.